 Question Response Is it OK for children to lift share to get to their educational setting?
 Where neither active travel nor dedicated school transport is possible, children may need to travel in a private car to their educational setting.
-Lift-sharing is not recommended, due to the transmission risks in small vehicles.
+Liftsharing is not recommended, due to the transmission risks in small vehicles.
 However, if lift-sharing is necessary, safer travel guidance for passengers in private cars should be followed (this includes information about the use of face coverings).
 It would be preferable to limit lift-sharing to those who are already in the same school bubble, or support bubble, in order to reduce the number of contacts someone has if they test positive for COVID-19.
-Please be aware that if someone tests positive for COVID-19 and has travelled in a small vehicle with others whilst infectious (from 48h before onset of symptoms, or test if asymptomatic, to ten days after), all other passengers in the car would be asked to self-isolate for 14 days.
+Please be aware that if someone tests positive for COVID-19 and has travelled in a small vehicle with others whilst infectious (from 48h before onset of symptoms, or test if asymptomatic, to ten days after), all other passengers in the car would be asked to self-isolate for 10 days.
 This is likely to be the case even if face-coverings were used by all passengers.
-If we are planning to take children on school trips using our own, or a privately hired vehicle, should teachers and pupils have to wear face coverings?
-In the autumn term, schools can resume non-overnight domestic educational visits (see Full Opening guidance for more information).
-When completing a risk assessment for such visits, settings should refer to school transport guidance, which would also apply to such trips.
-According to this guidance, those travelling on dedicated school transport aged 11 and above are recommended to wear face coverings (note that exemptions apply).
-Can we use 'walking buses' to 'transport' children in different bubbles between settings, for example to access after school care?
-Full school opening guidance is clear that mixing different groups of children should be minimised wherever possible but recognises that mixing into wider groups for wraparound care or to allow other activities may be necessary.
-For further advice on wraparound care provision, settings are directed to guidance on guidance produced for summer holiday childcare .
+Can we use 'walking buses' to 'transport' children in different bubbles between settings, for example to access after school Full school opening guidance is clear that mixing different groups of children should be minimised wherever possible but recognises that mixing into wider groups for wraparound care or to allow other activities may be necessary.
+For further advice on wraparound care provision, settings are directed to guidance on guidance produced for summer holiday childcare. care?
 The outdoor nature of the walking bus makes this a relatively lower risk activity, but mixing should still be minimised and social distancing between groups implemented where possible.
 Planning should take into account the size of group that need to transfer between schools, as well as supervision requirements.
 It might be possible for children in the same school group or after school club to walk together, maintaining at least 2m distance with other groups.
-Bear in mind that if a child or staff member tested positive for COVID-19 and walked in close contact with others not already identified as school/afterschool club contacts, those children/staff members would also have to isolate for 14 days. also -- ------
+Bear in mind that if a child or staff member tested positive for COVID-19 and walked in close contact with others not already identified as school/afterschool club contacts, those children/staff members would also have to isolate for 10 days.